 Senecio cylindricus is a succulent shrub that grows up to 24 inches (60 cm) tall and spreads up to 5 feet (1.5 m) wide.
-Fleshy leaves are glaucous gray, slender, finger-like, slightly upcurved and up to 5 inches (12.5 cm) long.
+Fleshy leaves are glaucous gray, slender, finger-like, slightly upcurved, and up to 5 inches (12.5 cm) long.
 They encircle the trailing stems and form handsome tufts at the stem tips.
 Erect at first, the stems become procumbent and often root at the nodes as they touch the ground.
-Flowers are small, creamy-white held in corymbs and rise just above the foliage in late spring to early summer.
+Flowers are small, creamy-white held in corymbs, and rise above the foliage in late spring to early summer.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Established Senecios are extremely drought tolerant.
 They need some water during the summer but do not leave the soil wet for prolonged periods.
 Allow the soil to dry out between waterings in winter, when they are somewhat dormant.
 Since they are growing in sandy soil, nutrients will need to be replenished.
 Fertilize annually, but lightly.
 Too much fertilizer will cause a lot of leggy growth.

 Taller varieties can get floppy.
 You can prune them back to where the stem is firm in very early spring.
 You can even root the cuttings.

 Plants can be divided or repotted in early spring.
 If you are growing them in containers, they enjoy spending the summer outdoors.
 Wait until there is no danger of frost and move them back indoors in the fall.